MatthijstenTije/AI-Document-Summarizer/README.md

 - Python 3.7 or higher
 - An OpenAI API key (you can obtain one by signing up at [OpenAI](https://platform.openai.com/signup))

+## PDF Files

+Add your PDF-files to the input folder.

 ## Installation and Setup

 1. **Clone the Repository:**